SyedAkberHasan/Student-Management-System-Console-Based-Application/README.md

 # Student-Management-System-Web-Application
-Built a CRUD-based web application to manage student records using Spring Boot and Spring MVC, integrated with MySQL via Spring Data JPA, and designed dynamic web pages using Thymeleaf.
+Demonstrate a console-based CRUD application in Java to manage student records, implementing oops principles such as encapsulation, inheritance, and abstraction using ArrayList for dynamic data handling.